Deducing A Rate Law From Initial Reaction Rate Data

 4. Complex Mechanisms: If the reaction mechanism is complex, the rate law may not follow a simple form.
 More advanced techniques may be needed to elucidate the mechanism.

-5. Temperature Variation: The rate constant k is highly temperature-dependent.
-Ensure that the temperature is constant throughout the experiments.
+5. Temperature Variation: The rate constant k is highly temperature-dependent. see to it that the temperature is constant throughout the experiments.

 Practical Applications